 Throughout the year we will be discussing current events that are going on around the world.
 It is important for you to be an active participant in finding current event articles in the newspaper, on television (local or world news), or in magazines.
-Another good source for up-to-date news stories is the "Junior Scholastic" web site.
+Another good source for up-to-date news stories is the Science World web site.

 Make sure to practice your social studies vocabulary words by playing the word matching games on this web site!